 3. Never get into credit debt.

 Just like what I said in #2, I was very much dependent on my credit card.
-It came to a point that my monthly bill was more than my monthly income.
-Debt is a modern slavery.
+It came to the point that my monthly bill was more than my monthly income.
+Debt is modern slavery.
 Avoid paying interest.
 Eventually, you’ll pay back more than you borrowed.